-(CNN) — If you're planning to travel to Ireland, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic
+If you’re planning to travel to Ireland, here’s what you’ll need to know and expect if you want to visit during the Covid-19 pandemic.

-Note that Northern Ireland is part of the UK and operates under separate Covid restrictions, which you can read about in our UK guide.
+Northern Ireland is part of the UK and lifted all its Covid-related travel restrictions on March 18.
+You can find out more in our UK guide.

 What’s on offer